DevinVinson/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Boilerplate

-The WordPress Plugin Boilerplate serves as a foundation off of which to build your WordPress widgets.
+The WordPress Plugin Boilerplate serves as a foundation off of which to build your WordPress plugins.

 ## Features